 Our Dirty Reiver Riders Handbook will be available to view from 17/03/2022 and contains details on preparing for your ride as well as information for the weekend.

 Any queries please contact us at [email protected]

 All riders will be provided their finishing time upon return to the event village.
 The Dirty Reiver 200 finishing times will be classified as follows:

-The checkpoints and cut off times will be clearly outlined here and in the rider briefing, once they are confirmed (early 2019).
+The checkpoints and cut off times will be clearly outlined in the rider briefing, once they are confirmed (early 2022).

 The required kit is applicable to all distances.
 All riders must carry these items at all times: